AdobeDocs/campaign-classic.en/help/integrations/using/inserting-a-shared-asset.md

 1. In the selection window that opens, select an image, then confirm.

    The available images either come from your Adobe Experience Cloud library, or your AEM Assets library, depending on how your Adobe Campaign instance is configured.
-Refer to the [Configuring access to Assets](../../integrations/using/configuring-access-to-assets.md) section.
+Refer to the [Configure access to Assets](../../integrations/using/configuring-access-to-assets.md) section.

    ![](assets/dam_shared_image_selection.png)